10 Clear Signs That Your Job Interview Went REALLY Badly

 Another sign to pay attention to is if your interviewer seems easily distracted by other things.
 There may be small signs like asking you to repeat something you just said.
 Or, they could be obvious with their distraction, doing things like answering phone calls or even leaving the room for minutes at a time.
 This type of attitude might be a little unprofessional, but it does happen and is a clear sign your interview isn’t going well.

 You’ll probably be able to tell just by observing if your interviewer is uncomfortable or not.
-They could be showing signs of boredom, irritation, or simply just disinterest.
-If their body language suggests they aren’t interested, it’s a clear sign that they either don’t think you’re the right fit for the job, or they may not like your personality.
+They could be showing signs of boredom, irritation, or just disinterest.
+If their body language suggests they aren’t interested, it’s a clear sign that they don’t think you’re the right for the job, or they dislike your personality.

-It doesn’t matter the size of the company you’re interviewing for, an interviewer will usually have a list of prepared questions to ask.
+Regardless of the company’s size, an interviewer will usually have a list of prepared questions to ask.
 They are looking for someone that can fit their needs, so the questions they ask need to reflect that.

 If an employer wants to hire you, they’ll want to make sure you know as much about the company and job position as possible.
 In some cases, they may even try to ‘sell’ you on it because they want you on board.

-What an interviewer should cover includes everything from what you can expect from the job, like daily and long-term responsibilities.
+An interview should cover everything from what you can expect from the job, like daily and long-term responsibilities.
 They may also tell you what the day-to-day environment is like, or where the company is expected to go as far as growth is concerned.
 The more positive things they can tell you about what to expect, the better.

 But, if your interviewer is vague and doesn’t go over any of the specific job responsibilities, it isn’t a good sign.
 They may not see a point in telling you the details of a job or business that they know you won’t get hired into.
 You can ask questions about the position, of course, but unless your interviewer is willing to dive into some detail, it’s unlikely they’re interested in you.